X3I/poketwo.com/guides/guilds.md

 image: /img/logo.png
 description: >
-  Guilds exist as communities within PokeOne.
+  Guilds exist as communities within PokéOne.
 Although there is no strategic value or particular benefit given by the game for joining one (other than a sweet logo above your head), each individual guild offers benefits designed for their community.
 Check out #guild-recruitment for examples and a list of guilds